 Reena Mistri, a brand manager with an advertising agency, was a worried mother.
 Her son, Akash, continued to wet his bed till the age of seven years.
 At first, Reena thought he would outgrow it but when it showed no signs of stopping, she became troubled.
 It was only after consulting a doctor and taking appropriate measures that this problem was solved.

 Bedwetting is a common childhood phenomenon.
-It is often only a stage in the development of a child.
+It is only a stage in the development of a child.
 It refers to urinary incontinence during sleep in children who are older than 5 years.
-While it is a cause for concern amongst parents, bedwetting or nocturnal enuresis as it is commonly called, can often be extremely embarrassing for the child himself, especially if he has started going to school.
+While it is a cause for concern amongst parents, nocturnal enuresis, also known as bedwetting, can often be extremely embarrassing for the child himself, especially if he has started going to school.

 Around 80 per cent of bedwetting cases are seen in children who have not achieved night-time bladder control (or primary enuresis).
 In the remaining 20 per cent of cases, bedwetting starts after the child has been dry at night for at least six months (secondary enuresis).
 This is usually caused due to a stressful event in the child’s life like a family conflict, divorce, birth of a sibling, etc.

 Generally, most children achieve daytime bladder control by the time they are four years old.
-They are expected to achieve night-time bladder control by 5-7 years of age.
+They are expected to achieve night-time bladder control by the age of five to seven years.
 If the child continues bedwetting beyond the age of seven, it could be a sign of an underlying medical problem with the urinary bladder or spinal cord, and would require further tests.